julian21olarte/go-docker-test/README.md

 ## Build

 ```
-1. If you update the projecto source code, you can rebuild and deploy executing `docker-compose up --build`
+1. If you update the project source code, you can rebuild and deploy executing `docker-compose up --build`
 ```